DaveInTucson/Accounts/README.md

   * active date navigation
 * global link to deposit balance page
 * global account selector
+* reload button

 ### To Do:

 * log DB access error/show system status
 * display negative amounts and balances in red
-* reload button?
+* dog food
-* do something else when navigating to date prior to first account transaction?
 * testing and bug fixes as necessary

 ## Phase 2

+* do something else when navigating to date prior to first account transaction?
 * it would be good to do something sensible in accountTransactions when an account doesn't have any transactions
 * graph of deposit account balance totals over time